Topological characterization of phase transitions and critical edge states in one-dimensional non-Hermitian systems with sublattice symmetry: Theory

-These observations motivate us to generalize existing theories in order to characterize the nontrivial topology at non-Hermitian critical points.
-The above example suggests that there could be competing zeros and poles of equal magnitudes in $P(z)$, whose topological signatures may subject to cancellations at the critical point.
-Their contributions are instead all retained in the characteristic function $Q(z)$ as its zeros at the gap closing point.
+At critical points, a key issue of the existing theory is that there could be competing zeros and poles of equal magnitudes in $f(z)$ and $g(z)$, whose topological signatures may subject to cancellations in $P(z)$ by definition.
+Their contributions are instead all retained in the function $Q(z)$ at the gap closing point.
 Therefore, we propose to introduce an additional winding number by applying the Cauchy's argument principle to $Q(z)$.
-More precisely, we take the GBZ as the integration contour of the argument principle.
-The winding numbers of $P(z)$ and $Q(z)$ are then given by
+More precisely, by taking GBZ as the integration contour, the winding numbers of $P(z)$ and $Q(z)$ are given by